jrtechs/NodeJSBlog/entries/programming/c-to-c++-tutorial.md

 ## Exceptions

 Exceptions might help you stop segmentation faulting.
-The important thing to notice is that you can throw just about any type in a try block.
+The important thing to notice is that you can throw about any type in a try block.

 ```c++
 int x;